Common Urban Myths About Transport

 One example commonly cited is Hasselt in Belgium, a town of 70,000 people (roughly the size of Bendigo) where buses have been free since 1997.
 As a measure to revive a declining city centre by encouraging people to visit more often it has been an outstanding success.
 But it has been less successful at encouraging a shift to sustainable transport.
 A survey of bus passengers a year after implementation found that 18% were former cyclists, 14% former pedestrians and 23% former car users.
 In other words, the free service was actually more successful at reducing walking and cycling than at reducing car travel.
 Hasselt's buses now serve an average of 12,000 trips per day, and while bringing much-needed custom to the city centre, are not the majority mode of transport even for Hasselaars (let alone the 200,000 daily visitors from the wider region, who either drive or pay to use trains and regional buses).

 Notwithstanding all this, it's certainly true that public transport fares in Melbourne are higher than they should be.
 For many years Melbourne has had the highest fares in Australia relative to journey length, and recent fare increases have outstripped both the rate of inflation and the change in the cost of owning and operating a car (which actually decreased at the time the GST was introduced in 2000).
 They are now at the level where many trips can be made more cheaply by car.
-For this reason, the 2012 fare increases should be reversed, and at least part of the dividend from future patronage growth should be applied to reducing fares to competitive levels.
+For this reason, the fare increases from 2012 onward should be reversed, and at least part of the dividend from future patronage growth should be applied to reducing fares to competitive levels.

 International experience points to a more effective strategy for shifting travel habits from cars to public transport than just axing fares.
 It involves such measures as high service frequencies, central coordination of timetables, traffic priority for trams and buses, and a conspicuous staff presence.
 Provided fares are set at a level competitive with car travel, these measures have been proved more effective in boosting public transport use than making public transport free - and at a much lower cost to the public purse.